 A few months ago, at a co-working space in Bali, the screen hinge on my four-year-old laptop decided its time was up.
 With a loud crack and the clatter of little pieces of plastic, the screen flopped backward onto the desk and signaled loud and clear that I needed to buy a new laptop.

 After weeks of research, I finally settled on a Lenovo Yoga 920 to replace it.
 This convertible laptop seemed to tick almost all the right boxes, but it was still a toss-up between that and the new Dell XPS 13.

 In the end, a few small but important-to-me aspects pushed me toward the Lenovo, not to mention a £200 price difference.
-I’ve now been using it for a couple of months, enough time to form an opinion on the things I love — and the things I don’t — about my new laptop.
+I’ve now been using it for a couple of months, enough time to form an opinion on what I like (and what I don’t) about my new laptop.